microsoft/sqltoolsservice/src/Microsoft.SqlTools.SqlCore/SimpleObjectExplorer/README.md

 # Simple Object Explorer

-The Simple Object Explorer is a lightweight implementation of SQL server object explorer.
-It takes in a simple SqlConnection and runs a single query to fetch the object tree.
-It is designed to be used in scenarios where the entire schema tree is needed in one go.
+The Simple Object Explorer is a lightweight implementation of the SQL Server Object Explorer.
+It accepts a SqlConnection and executes a single query to retrieve the entire object tree.
+It is designed for performance-critical scenarios where the traditional SMO-based object explorer is too slow.
+Additionally, it is intended for use in scenarios where the entire schema tree is required in one go.
+Furthermore, it is designed to be employed in situations where not all the sys tables are accessible or present, which are required by SMO to function correctly.

 ## Features
 - Uses `Micrsosoft.Data.SqlClient` only